 I believe it was Buckaroo Banzai who uttered the deceptively profound words, "No matter where you go, there you are."
 And it's true.
 A satisfied soul will find joy no matter where they are.
 A miserable one won't, neither in heaven, hell, or anywhere in between.
 I can speak with some authority on this since I've lived in several wonderful places tainted only by having to listen to a few privileged people bitch and moan about living there.
 I've lived in Monterey twice, Berlin, Brasilia, Washington D.C. a couple of times, Kyiv, Ukraine twice, and now Paris.
 It's been a helluva run.

-Still, the one constant I hear is all the bellyaching from some of my fellow ex-pats.
+Still, the one constant I hear is all the bellyaching from some of my fellow Americans abroad.
 Don't get me wrong; everyone complains sometimes about the challenges of living in a foreign country, me included.
 I'm not talking about the occasional bit of whining we all do.
 I'm talking about the people who seem to circle every conversation back around to their unhappy state.